-Our survey also reveals that 88% of doctors would be prepared to cover a colleague's work for a short period, so that they may take a break.
+Our survey also reveals that over 80% of doctors would be prepared to cover a colleague's work for a short period, so that they may take a break.

-It is interesting to see that respondents recognised the need for others to take a break, but did not feel able to do so for themselves
+It is interesting to see that respondents recognised the need for others to take a break but did not feel able to do so for themselves.

 One of the most important aspects in building resilience is the organisational respect for energy.
 Systems, policies and procedures should promote this.
-Sadly the culture in healthcare does not always reflect an organisation's policies.
+Sadly, the culture in healthcare does not always reflect an organisation's policies.
 This must change.

-- ✓ Doctors should be trained about the importance of regular recovery periods when at work. - ✓ Teams should have policies in place that allow for breaks during work sessions. - ✓ Organisations should make rest/recovery periods the norm, and put policies and procedures in place that respect the need for recovery periods throughout the time spent at work.
+✓ Organisations should make rest/recovery periods the norm and put policies and procedures in place that respect the need for recovery periods throughout the time spent at work.